tmort/wpsocialite/readme.txt

 = Can I add the social links myself instead of letting the plugin place them? =

 Of course!
-Use the "manual" setting under the plugin settings (Settings->Discussion) and then use the following PHP in your template to display the links however you please.
+Use the "manual" setting under the plugin settings (Settings->Discussion) and then use the following template tags in your template to display the links however you please.

+The first template tag is to echo out the markup and display WPSocialite:

-`<?php echo wpsocialite::wpsocialite_markup('large'); ?>`
+`<?php wpsocialite_markup('large'); ?>`

+The second template tag is to get WPSocialite's mark up and place it in an object, if needed:

+`<?php
+    $wpsocialite =  get_wpsocialite_markup('small');
+    echo $wpsocialite;
+?>`

 When using this method, be sure to include "large" or "small" inside the function (as seen above) to define which style WPSocialite will use to display your social links.